Epsiilon2048/Scripting-console/notes/readme/readme.txt

 // Object identifier trouble //
 As it is, the console currently relies on an object identifier in the name of the object to determine if a data type is an object ID.
 You might prefix your object names with "o_" or "obj_".
 By default, it checks for "o_".
-You can change it by changing the obj_identifier macro in the console create event.
+You can change it by changing the old_obj_identifier macro in the console create event.
 This system isn't very good because it doesn't support camel casing.
 For instance, if your objects were named as "oName", the identifier would have to be just "o", meaning you wouldn't be able to access any variables that start with an "o" properly.
 In later releases, I'll fix this.
 In the meantime however, I've added a